Eta and rho invariants on manifolds with edges

 The corresponding statement carries over to the setting of Galois coverings, where index of $\mathbb{D}$, dimension of $\ker D$ and the eta-invariant $\eta(D)$ are replaced by their corresponding Galois covering versions. \end{thm}

-\begin{remark} We point out that the presence of an integral along the edge singularity in the index formulae \eqref{two-integrals} associated to an edge manifold is a general phenomenon and in fact appears already in the signature index formula of Br\"uning \cite{Bru} and in the spin index formula of Albin and Gell-Redman \cite{Albin-Jesse}.
-In fact one is tempted to identify the integrands $a_0$ and $b_0$ with the integrands on the right hand sides of the formulae in \cite[Theorem 0-2]{Bru} and \cite[(4)]{Albin-Jesse} in the signature and the spin Dirac case.
-However, the results in \cite{Bru} and \cite{Albin-Jesse} do not encompass a local index formula and hence a direct identification of $a_0$ and $b_0$ is not straightforward. \end{remark}
+\begin{remark} We point out that the presence of an integral along the edge singularity in the index formulae \eqref{two-integrals} associated to an edge manifold is a general phenomenon and in fact appears already in the signature index formula of Br\"uning \cite{Bru} and in the spin index formula of Albin and Gell-Redman \cite{Albin-Jesse}. \end{remark}

 Next we prove the important result that the rho invariants of Atiyah-Patodi-Singer and of Cheeger-Gromov are well defined in the singular setting.